israelias/ci-cu-resume/README.md

-# User-Centric Web Resume
+# Web Resume
+### User-Centric Front End Web Development
+A mini project as part of my coursework at Code Institute.
+This was a small walk-through exercise that I tried to take a step further.

-A mini project with Code Institute using HTML, CSS and Bootstrap components.
+The site uses HTML, CSS and Bootstrap components only.

+A work in progress.

+This really taught me the breadth and scope of HTML and CSS frameworks.
+The further I went, the more I learned about the constraints and the opportunities of a defined set of tools.

+After a couple of weeks I tried to find a fun middle ground, following the elementary-ness with a meta-aesthetic train of thought.

 [View the live project here.](https://israelias.github.io/ci-uc-resume/)

+##### Disregard the template below (material forthcoming)
 [ IMAGE ]

 #### Project Status: